fabiommendes/craftinginterpreters/book/scanning.md

 stick with just a line number.
 In your own interpreters, please do as I say and not as I do.

-Notice our `LoxError` class receives the parameters necessary to construct the error message instead of a fully formed string with said message and its `__str__` method constructs the string message on the fly.
+Notice our `LoxSyntaxError` class receives the parameters necessary to construct the error message instead of a fully formed string with said message and its `__str__` method constructs the string message on the fly.
 This is to remind you that it's good engineering practice to separate the code that _generates_ the errors from the code that _reports_ them.